hieulq/jetson-stats-grafana-dashboard/README.md

 # jetson-stats-grafana-dashboard

 ## Introduction
-This project is a Grafana dashboard, driven by a Prometheus metrics collector, for monitoring NVIDIA Jetson devices [Xavier NX, Nano, AGX Xavier, TX1, TX2] operating autonomously in a `headless` fashion (i.e. no connected display and associated user-input devices).
+This project is a Grafana dashboard, driven by a Prometheus metrics collector, for monitoring NVIDIA Jetson devices Orin Nano operating autonomously in a `headless` fashion (i.e. no connected display and associated user-input devices).

 ![image info](./grafana_dashboard_panel.png)